AdobeXD/plugin-samples/reference/interactions.md

 | Property | Type | Description |
 | --- | --- | --- |
 | type | string | One of the trigger types listed below. |

+> **Tip**
+> Note: Additional trigger types may be added in the future.
+Always be sure to have a default case for unknown triggers when
+> working with Interaction objects.

 ##### "tap"
 When the user clicks or taps on a scenenode.